 These zucchini fritters have zucchini, fresh onion, chives, and garlic.
-Simply seasoned with salt and pepper, they are don’t overpower other toppings.
-Very similar to potato latkes, zucchini fritters also taste great with the traditional toppings of sour cream and applesauce.
+Simply seasoned with salt and pepper, they don’t overpower other toppings.
+Very similar to potato latkes, zucchini fritters make a great low carb substitute with the traditional topping of sour cream.

-Since I didn’t heavily season these zucchini fritters, they were perfect for trying different toppings.
+Since I didn’t heavily season these zucchini fritters, they are perfect for trying different toppings: